EUDR reporting guide for SMEs (Updated June 2026)

 How software can help

 Coolset’s EUDR solution helps companies collect the right data, check for deforestation risk, and file Due Diligence Statements without chasing suppliers or working in complex spreadsheets.
 With Coolset, companies can import product and order data from your ERP, request documents from suppliers, and track everything in one place.
 The system flags missing or at-risk shipments and generates audit-ready DDS files that follow the mandatory EU TRACES format.
+Reach out to our team to see our EUDR module in action.
+You can also compare EUDR compliance tools to find the right fit for your business.

 {{product-tour-injectable}}